 Getting There

-Q: How do I get to Pushkar?
+Q: How do you get to Pushkar?

 A: Fly to Jaipur (JAI, 150km) and take a taxi (INR 2,500, 3 hours) or bus.
 Alternatively, train to Ajmer Junction (15km) — well-connected to Delhi (6-7 hours), Jaipur (2 hours), and Jodhpur (5 hours).
-From Ajmer, auto-rickshaw to Pushkar takes 30 minutes (INR 200-300).
+From Ajmer, an auto-rickshaw to Pushkar takes 30 minutes (INR 200-300).

-Q: How long should I stay?
+Q: How long should you stay?

 A: Two nights minimum.
 Three is better.
 One night means you see the temple and ghats and leave.
 Two nights lets you add Savitri Temple sunrise, a camel ride, and the bazaar.
 Three nights gives you a day trip to Ajmer or a desert excursion.